Kansas City University: History

-In 2016, the university broke ground on a new medical campus in Joplin, Missouri, to house a second College of Osteopathic Medicine.
+In 2016, the university broke ground on a second campus in Joplin, Missouri.
 The first class of medical students on the Joplin Campus began instruction in 2017.
-The university is currently expanding the Joplin Campus to include a College of Dental Medicine which is scheduled to welcome its first class in 2022.
+The university expanded the Joplin Campus to include a College of Dental Medicine, which offers a 4-year DMD degree.

-The Kansas City Campus occupies the original site of Children's Mercy Hospital.
-In 2020, the university changed its name to "Kansas City University."
+In 2020, the university was renamed Kansas City University to more accurately reflect the comprehensive health sciences programs available.

+In 2023, the university opened the doors of its College of Dental Medicine based at the Joplin, MO campus.
+The KCU-CDM received initial accreditation in February 2022 from the Commission on Dental Accreditation (CODA).
+The first class will graduate the 4-year dental program in Spring 2027.

 Academics

 KCU offers graduate degrees in osteopathic medicine, biomedical sciences, clinical psychology, business, and bioethics.
-It is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools and recognized by the Coordinating Board of Higher Education for the Missouri Department of Higher Education.
+It is accredited by the Higher Learning Commission and recognized by the Coordinating Board of Higher Education for the Missouri Department of Higher Education.
 The College of Osteopathic Medicine is accredited by the American Osteopathic Association's Commission on Osteopathic College Accreditation.

 College of Osteopathic Medicine

 Founded in 1916 as the university's inaugural program, the College of Osteopathic Medicine confers the Doctor of Osteopathic Medicine (DO) degree.

 The College of Osteopathic Medicine is one of three medical schools in the United States to be recognized twice with the John Templeton Foundation's Spirituality in Medicine Curricular Award, which recognizes outstanding medical education curricula incorporating spirituality in medicine.
 KCU is also one of three osteopathic medical schools nationwide working to enhance future physicians’ cultural competency and eliminate disparities in health care through a grant from the American Medical Student Association.

 The curriculum at KCU's College of Osteopathic Medicine consists of four years of structured training.
 Training includes didactic learning and standardized patient encounters.
 The first two years are organized in a modified systems, clinical application-based curriculum.
 Each system is repeated in years one and two.
 The first year focuses on normal structure and function, while the second year focuses on disease processes and clinical presentation.
-Throughout years one and two, students have early clinical exposure in the curriculum through participation in Score 1 for Health, standardized patient encounters, and human patient simulation.
+Throughout years one and two, students have early clinical exposure in the curriculum through participation in Score 1 for Health (which provides in-school screenings for elementary school children in need), standardized patient encounters, and human patient simulation.
 During years three and four, students are matched with a preceptor or at a hospital/ward at a KCU-affiliated clerkship site in various specialties of medicine and surgery.

 Students at KCU's College of Osteopathic Medicine also partner with local health organizations during the first and second year.
 First and second year students can apply to be student doctors and scribes, working with attending physicians, at KC Care Health Center, a local clinic providing health services to financially underserved populations in Kansas City, MO.

-Third and fourth year students complete clerkships at hospitals.

-The school has an early matriculation program, called the Partners Program, with several undergraduate institutions.
-In this program, students can apply to KCU in their sophomore year of college and be accepted by their junior year.